UniversalDependencies/docs/_u-overview/syntax.md

 A typical case is that of auxiliary verbs, which never depend on each other.

 <div id="s3a" class="sd-parse">
-She could have been injured .
+She/PRON could/AUX have/AUX been/AUX injured/VERB .
 aux(injured, could)
 aux(injured, have)
 aux:pass(injured, been)